Common Foundations for Recursive Shape Languages: Conclusion

 The behaviour of SHACL validators on recursive schemas is unpredictable, which is only natural since its language design does not settle how to deal with recursion.
 Indeed, while ShEx systems consistently behave in line with \GFP, SHACL validators mostly appear to be aligned with brave \SMS, but some fail on simple schemas and others appear to mix behaviours depending on structural properties of the schema.
 This heterogeneity explains long-standing interoperability glitches and motivates standardizing an explicit, implementation-independent recursion contract.

 Our results show that \LFP, the hot candidate for recursion in SHACL, is a sensible choice: \begin{enumerate} \item It is natural.
-It is the semantics of common rule languages such as Datalog, the language Rel that is designed for and used in industry applications~\cite{Aref25}, as well as RDF-specific ones like SPIN~\cite{KHI11} and RIF~\cite{rif}.
-It is also the standard operative semantics for stratified programs in logic programming. \item It allows effective translations between large fragments of ShEx and SHACL, which helps the interoperability we mentioned in the introduction. \item It avoids the NP-hardness of validation of \SMS. \end{enumerate}
+It is the semantics of common rule languages such as Datalog, the language Rel that is used in industry applications~\cite{Aref25}, as well as RDF-specific ones like SPIN~\cite{KHI11} and RIF~\cite{rif}.
+It is also the standard semantics for stratified programs in logic programming. \item It allows effective translations between large fragments of ShEx and SHACL, which improves interoperability and compatibility between the two languages. \item It avoids the NP-hardness of validation under \SMS. \end{enumerate}